guardian/dotcom-rendering/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 - Does it occur on any specific browsers or breakpoints?
-- Should this issue be assigned to one of our GitHub project boards, or to a milestone?
+- Remember to assign this to one of our GitHub project boards and to a milestone if applicable

 ## Steps To Reproduce

 Steps to reproduce the behaviour:
-1. Go to '...'
+1. Go to '…'
-2. Click on '....'
+2. Click on '…'
-3. Scroll down to '....'
+3. Scroll down to '…'
 4. See error

 ## Screenshots